 Wildlife photography can be challenging, and it needs a lot of patience.
 You always have to be ready to photograph animals in their environment.

-This genre of photography is the most rewarding activity in the world.
+This genre of photography is probably the most rewarding — especially if you’re an animal lover.
 Why do I say that?
-Well, at the end of the day, you will finish your shooting with astonishing pictures of animals in their habitat.
+Well, you have a chance to travel the world to photograph astonishing pictures of animals in their habitats.

 This article will show you:

 - why you should start a career in wildlife photography;

 - some tips that will make your wildlife photos more visually-appealing;

 - the necessary gear for this genre of photography;